Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Conclusions and discussions

 \section{Conclusions and discussions}

-In this paper, we first constructed a four-dimensional rotating GB black holes by using the NJ algorithm.
+In this paper, we first constructed a four-dimensional rotating CGB black holes by using the NJ algorithm.
 Then, we studied the geodesics of a particle moving in this background.
 Employing the null geodesics, we investigated the shadow cast by nonrotating and rotating black holes.
-At last, by combining with the observation of M87*, we constrained the possible range of the GB coupling parameter.
+At last, by combining with the observation of M87*, we constrained the possible range of the black hole parameter $\alpha$.

-For the nonrotating black hole in the case of positive GB coupling parameter $\alpha$, the property of its horizon is similar to the charged black hole.
+For the nonrotating black hole in the case of positive $\alpha$, the property of its horizon is similar to the charged black hole.
 Black hole with two horizons and naked singularity are bounded by the extremal black hole with $\alpha=M^2$.
 While for the negative $\alpha$ case, it was found that at the short radial distances, the spacetime has no real solution.
 However, if this range is hidden behind the horizon, the solution appears as a well behaved external solution.
 Thus, the study can be extended to $\alpha/M^2$=-8.

 For the rotating black hole case, the horizon will be deformed by the black hole spin.
 However, the major property is still unchanged.
 As shown above, we have $-8\leq\alpha/M^2\leq1$ and $-2\leq a/M\leq2$.
 The particular details were given in Fig. \ref{ppPT}.
+As shown above, negative $\alpha$ indicates a negative energy, and thus such interesting implications extend the study on this modified gravity.

-The geodesics of a particle moving in the GB black hole background was solved following the Hamilton-Jacobi approach, which was also found to be a Kerr-like result.
+The geodesics of a particle moving in the CGB black hole background was solved following the Hamilton-Jacobi approach, which was also found to be a Kerr-like result.
 Based on the null geodesics, the shadow in the celestial coordinates was displayed.
 We observed that the shadow size is mainly dependent of $\alpha$, for example, positive $\alpha$ decreases the size while negative one increases it.
 On the other hand, the distortion mainly depends on the black hole spin and the extremal bound.
 The distortion $\delta_s$ and the ratio $k_s$ of these two diameters were also studied.
 Both them increase with $a$ and $\alpha$.
 Comparing with the Kerr black hole case, $\delta_s$ and $k_s$ increase with positive $\alpha$ and decrease with the negative one.
-These results reveal the particular property of the GB coupling on the shadow shape.